jessepollak/command/CONTRIBUTING.md

 3. Click on *Load unpacked extension*
 4. Add `command/build`

+Now, navigate to any page and open up your JS console.
+If there is an SSL error, right click the `localhost` link with the SSL error, open in a new tab, then confirm that you'd like to proceed.
+This happens because we used a self-signed SSL certificate to serve assets in development

 ## Creating a command

 Creating a new `command` is easy.
 It requires creating a new command in the `commands` folder.
 To demonstrate how this works, let's implement a simple command that opens a new tab to `google.com`.